-Innovation and technological progress: Some economists have expressed concerns that a decline in population growth or even depopulation has an underappreciated negative effect on innovation.
-First, as the number of working-age individuals decreases, so does the number of scientists in the long run (in the short run, a larger share of the population could become scientists and therefore compensate for the overall population decline).
-The reduction in the number of scientists, in turn, has negative effects on innovation and, thus, innovation-driven long-run economic growth in many prominent economic growth models (see, e.g., Romer, 1990; Jones, 1995, 2022; Segerström, 1998; Aksoy et al., 2019).
+Some economists have expressed concerns that a decline in population growth or even depopulation has an underappreciated negative effect on innovation.
+As the number of working-age individuals decreases, so does the number of scientists in the long run (in the short run, a larger share of the population could become scientists and therefore compensate for the overall population decline).
+The reduction in the number of scientists, in turn, has negative effects on innovation and, thus, innovation-driven long-run economic growth in many prominent economic growth models (see, e.g., Romer 1990; Jones 1995, 2022; Aksoy et al. 2019).
+In addition, Liang et al. (2018) show that an increase in the median age of the population decreases new business formation and that older societies tend to exhibit a smaller fraction of entrepreneurs at every age.